LeelaChessZero/lczero.org/content/blog/2024/transformer_progress/index.md

 #### Our work
 Leela’s nets have historically struggled with long-range dependencies, failing to recognize positional and tactical ideas involving squares that are far away from each other, such as multiloaded pieces.
-This was because Leela’s networks used a convolution-based architecture, like those of the DeepMind AlphaZero project on which Lc0 is based.
+This was because Leela’s models used a convolution-based architecture, like those of the DeepMind AlphaZero project on which Lc0 is based.
 Effectively, each square iteratively analyzes the information at each adjacent square and uses that information to refine its representation.
 The main drawback of this approach is the small receptive fields of the convolution filters.
 For the a1 square to “learn” about what piece is on h8, the information must make at least 7 trips from square to square.

 Our strongest transformer model, BT4, is nearly 300 elo stronger in terms of raw policy than our strongest convolution-based model, T78, with fewer parameters and less computation.
-We've tested dozens of modifications and ablations to get our transformer architecture to where it is today.
+We've tested dozens of modifications to get our transformer architecture to where it is today.

 All of our experiments used a Post-LayerNorm encoder-only architecture with [DeepNet](https://arxiv.org/abs/2203.00555).
 Our models use 64 tokens, one for each square.
 The order of the tokens is flipped with the side to move, and we use mish nonlinearities in the FFN layers.
 Embeddings are formed as a linear projections of an input consisting of: